Swtouu/Flutter_Expense/README.md

-# some_project
+# Expense_App

-A new Flutter project.
+A first flutter project from "A Complete Guide to the Flutter SDK & Flutter Framework for building native iOS and Android apps"
+Course by Maximilian Schwarzmüller

 ## Getting Started